immartian/re_future/china_emergence.md

 > “Moral structures persist because their utility-to-cost ratio exceeds that of purely competitive behaviors.”

 This explains why moral reasoning and social cohesion can silently evolve even in hostile environments.
-Subversive storytelling, mutual aid, underground education, and encrypted communication all serve as *moral recursions*—laying down $\Phi_{moral}$ patterns that become institutional seeds in post-totalitarian transitions.
+Subversive storytelling, mutual aid, underground education, and encrypted communication all serve as *moral recursions*—laying down \$\Phi\_{moral}\$ patterns that become institutional seeds in post-totalitarian transitions.